Robert-van-Engelen/Forth500/manual.md

     FILES PROGRAM.*   \ list all PROGRAM files with any extension on the current drive FILES PROGRAM.??? \ same as above

-Up to one `*` for the file name can be used and upt to one `*` for the file extension can be used.

-Press BREAK to stop the listing.
+Up to one `*` for the file name may be used and up to one `*` for the file extension may be used.
+Press BREAK or C/CE to stop the `FILES` listing.

+Whenever a drive letter is used with a filename or glob pattern, the specified drive becomes the current drive.
+To change the current drive letter:

+    'F DRIVE C!

 The PC-E500 drive names associated with devices: